macloo/python_notes/README.md

   Very basic read and write for files: `open()`, `read()`, `write()`, `close()`.

+* split_string_make_dict.py

+  Split a string on a char (e.g. ",") to make a list.
+If the resulting list items are splittable pairs, you can use a for-loop to build a dictionary from the list.

 * string_searches.py

   Run various tests on a string to find out whether it would be okay